Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Introduction

 The design of nonlocal metasurfaces often begins with idealized infinite arrays of resonators, where symmetry breaking within the unit cell serves as a versatile tool for tailoring the dispersion and radiation properties of diffractive bands~\cite{Nguyen2018symmetry,Overvig2020selection,You2024resonance,Barreda2025bound}.
 Engineering such diffractive bands has recently fueled advances in analog optical computing and wave-based information processing~\cite{Guo2018photonic,Kwon2018nonlocal,Komar2021edge,Liu2024edge}.
-In practical implementations, however, metasurfaces are finite—a feature that has drawn growing attention~\cite{Ho2024finite,Karavaev2025emergence,Chen2025observation,Zhang2025vortex}.
+In practical implementations, however, metasurfaces are finite—a feature that has drawn growing attention~\cite{Ho2024finite,Karavaev2025emergence,Chen2025observation,Zhang2025vortex,Jie2025near}.
 While compactness makes them appealing for integration, it simultaneously invalidates the assumption of infinite periodicity inherent to diffraction theory.
-As the array size decreases, translational symmetry is broken and the momentum conservation underlying the Fourier modal method no longer holds.
-The resulting collective resonances become discrete and strongly dependent on a global geometry of the structure.
-In this finite regime, multiple scattering and modal hybridization provide a more accurate physical description~\cite{Lagendijk1996resonant,Hoang2025collective}.
+As the array size decreases, translational symmetry is broken and the momentum conservation underlying Fourier modal methods no longer holds.
+In finite arrays, collective resonances must be treated explicitly.
+Such resonances are discrete, inherently nonlocal, and strongly governed by the global geometry of the structure.
+In this regime, multiple scattering provides a more appropriate physical description~\cite{Lagendijk1996resonant}.

-At the microscopic level, the collective effects originate from interactions among Mie modes—the localized resonances of individual dielectric or metallic elements—which constitute the building blocks of Mie-tronics~\cite{Rybin2024metaphotonics}.
-Beyond governing the response of isolated particles~\cite{Li2024machine,Barati2025toward}, the coupling of Mie modes across arrays yield bonding and anti-bonding supermodes.
-These supermodes can enhance device performance and enable entirely new metadevice concepts~\cite{Krasnok2012all,Babicheva2024mie,Ha2024optoelectronic,Mao2025lateral}.
+At the microscopic level, these collective effects originate from interactions among Mie modes—localized resonances of individual dielectric or metallic resonators that form the first key element of the Mie-tronics framework~\cite{Rybin2024metaphotonics}.
+The coupling coefficients of these modes constitute the second key element of Mie-tronics~\cite{Chew1993efficient}.
+Within a multipole-expansion formalism, these coefficients quantify how the resonances interact across the metasurface.
+Mie-tronics therefore provides a unified framework describing both the local response of isolated resonators~\cite{Li2024machine,Barati2025toward} and the nonlocal response of arrays of coupled resonators.
+These collective supermodes can enhance device performance and enable new design concepts~\cite{Krasnok2012all,Babicheva2024mie,Ha2024optoelectronic,Mao2025lateral}.